Tyulis/rawutil/README.md

 	TypeReader(byteorder='@')
 	TypeWriter(byteorder='@')

-The byteorder is the used byteorder mark, exactly like the format strings' one.
+The byteorder argument is the used byteorder mark, exactly like the format strings' one.
 You can also specify it using the byteorder attribute of these objects.

 You can easily subclass it to create a reader or writer class for the format you want.